 For all streams of the Workforce Category, the employer must validate the following requirements:

-- company has been in active and continuous operation in Prince Edward Island for a minimum of two years with identified labour gaps (companies operating less than two years would require pre-approval from the Office of Immigration for consideration);
+- company has been in active and continuous operation under current ownership/management for a minimum of two years with identified labour gaps;

 - provide documentation that the recruitment efforts for the intended profession has been unsuccessful within Canada and the position is critical to the operation of the company;

 - employment is full‐time, non-seasonal with a contract for a permanent position or a minimum length of two years;

 - employment in the intended occupation is consistent with the applicant’s ability to perform the job, based on the applicant’s education, training and/or experience;

 - employment terms and conditions meet all applicable provincial and federal employment workplace standards and the comparable industry wage rate;